-NHS England and Community Pharmacy England are inviting Community Pharmacy IT Group pharmacy representatives, as well as other interested community pharmacy organisations and a limited number of Local Pharmaceutical Committees, to participate in a pilot programme aimed at strengthening cyber resilience across the sector.
+NHS England and Community Pharmacy England are encouraging pharmacy team members to (and a limited number of Local Pharmaceutical Committees), to express interest with participating in a pilot programme aimed at strengthening cyber resilience across the sector.
 This initiative will be underpinned by the National Cyber Security Centre (NCSC) Small Organisations Guide and will offer participating pharmacies free access to tailored tools, resources, and expert guidance.